devette/semantic-analytics/README.md

 from the root of the sources
 `mvn clean package`

-from the configclient-angular directory
+from the client-angular directory
-`cd configclient-angular`
+`cd client-angular`
 `bower install`

 # Running locally